‘Nurturing Individual Excellence’

 Recommended homework time is half an hour per day for Years 5 and 6.

-If you have any queries or questions, please do not hesitate in contacting either Miss McArdle or Mrs Steer through our contact email address (contact@excalibur.cheshire.sch.uk) or you could leave a note in your child's planner.
+If you have any queries or questions, please do not hesitate in contacting either Miss McArdle or Mrs Mannock through our contact email address (contact@excalibur.cheshire.sch.uk) or you could send in a note to us directly.
 We look forward to a fabulous term working with you and your child.

 Spring 6.gif